My yard is "organic", meaning I avoid using petroleum-based pesticides and herbicides and other toxic stuff.

 I don't like pulling weeds out of cracks in the pavement, be it those lousy pink pavers, or the antique concrete driveway.
 (It used to have a strip of grass down the middle.
 I'd like it better if it still did!)

-My brothers are big fans of Roundup, which I understand is made of things that can cause cancer, etc. A horticulture expert I know says that it breaks down over time, (my brother's justification for using it), but nobody knows exactly what it breaks down into!
+My brothers are big fans of Roundup, which has recently been found to cause cancer (as has been suspected for a long time), etc. A horticulture expert I know says that it breaks down over time, (my brother's justification for using it), but nobody knows exactly what it breaks down into!

 A little web searching turned up various recipes.
 This is my variation.
 See the before and after photos below.